-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness teachers and parents to collaborate effectively and address student needs promptly and comprehensively.
-Tailored communication and engagement strategies acknowledge and respect the diverse needs, languages, and cultural backgrounds of families.
-This inclusivity strengthens the school's relationship with its community and ensures that all families have the opportunity to be actively involved.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness all families have the opportunity to be actively involved.
 Implementing communication and engagement strategies on a wide scale ensures that all families, regardless of which school their children attend within the district, receive the same level of information and opportunity for involvement.
 This consistency is essential for equity and ensures that no student or family is disadvantaged by inconsistent practices.
-2.1 Action: Academic and Career Counseling Need: Our counseling program supports all students, yet the action described above specifically targets our English Learners (EL), Foster Youth (FY), and Low-Income (LI) students who require additional academic support, guidance, and intervention.
+2.1 Action: Academic and Career Counseling Need: While the action outlined above benefits all students, data indicates that our English Learners (EL), Foster Youth (FY), and Low-Income (LI) students are not achieving the same level of success as their peers in this area and require additional academic support, guidance, and intervention.
+Targeted actions are necessary to enhance their opportunities for accessing four-year colleges.
+Improving access to college-preparatory credits will specifically help elevate their academic profiles and open more doors for their future success.
 Scope: LEA-wide The identified need to support English Learners (EL), Foster Youth (FY), and Low-Income (LI) students require targeted interventions and comprehensive support programs that address both academic challenges and social-emotional learning needs.
 Here's how each proposed action addresses these needs and why they are implemented district-wide: 1.
 Academic and SEL Support: Addressing Needs: This action ensures that all students, particularly EL, FY, and LI students, receive support not only in academic areas but also in their emotional and social well-being.
-By integrating Social Emotional Learning (SEL) into Metric: 2.33: Percent of High school dropout rates Metric: 2.34: Percent High school graduation rates
+By integrating Social Emotional Learning (SEL) into the curriculum and providing relevant resources, counselors can effectively support the holistic development of these students.
+District-wide Implementation: Implementing this support across the district promotes consistency in educational quality and ensures all students have access to critical emotional and academic resources, which is essential for reducing Metric: 2.33: Percent of High school dropout rates Metric: 2.34: Percent High school graduation rates